On this page

 A: MCCs are required to notify their contracting physicians or providers of any changes to their claims payment procedures, including fee schedules.
 The parties may agree by contract specifying to whom such notices must be directed.
 The rules do not specify the method of such notice, other than that it must be in writing.
 It is reasonable to expect that such notices may be delivered by any reasonable method.
 If a contracted provider fails to receive notice of a fee schedule change, the burden will be on the MCC to demonstrate that it provided the required notice to that physician or provider.
 Absent proof of having provided the required notice, the change cannot be put into effect.

-Q: If a MCC contracts with a provider for rates that equal 100 percent of Medicare Resource-Based Relative Value Scale (RBRVS), how much time does the MCC have to notify a provider if the rates, or the years, to which the rates are tied, changes?
+Q: If an MCC contracts with a provider for rates that equal 100 percent of Medicare Resource-Based Relative Value Scale (RBRVS), how much time does the MCC have to notify a provider if the rates, or the years, to which the rates are tied, changes?

 A: The regulations at 28 TAC §3.3703(a)(20)(D) requires MCCs to give notice of changes to coding guidelines and fee schedules within 90 days of the change.
 However, there may be an exception to this requirement if the rate change is based upon source information outside the control of the insurer.